Witches Fingers (or soft pretzel dipping sticks)

 - Vegetable/olive oil cooking spray

-- You can paint food colouring onto the almonds but I diluted the colour slightly with a little water, left the almonds to soak in it for a while and then left them on some kitchen role to dry.
+- You can paint food colouring onto the almonds.
+However I diluted the colour slightly with a little water, left the almonds to soak in it for a while and then left them on some kitchen role to dry.

-- Add the sugar to the warm water and, once desolved, add the yeast.
+- Add the sugar to the warm water and, once dissolved, add the yeast.
 Leave the mixture to stand until the yeast begins to bubble (about 5 min).

-- Beat in one cup of flour (ideally using a mixer with dough hooks but you can do it by hand if your feeling strong) before adding the salt.
-I had to use some garlic and rosemary salt as we didn’t have any normal stuff and it was lovely so don’t be afraid to add some flavours if you like.
+- Beat in one cup of flour (ideally using a mixer with dough hooks but you can do it by hand if your feeling strong).
+Then add the salt.
+I had to use some garlic and rosemary salt as we didn’t have any normal stuff and it was lovely.
+So don’t be afraid to add some flavours if you like.

-- Add the rest of the flour bit by bit while mixing and keep going until it comes together in a dough (about 3/4 minutes with a mixer but longer by hand).
+- Add the rest of the flour bit by bit while mixing.
+Keep going until it comes together in a dough (about 3/4 minutes with a mixer but longer by hand).
 If it is still too sticky add up to another half a cup of flour.

 - Spray the inside of a large bowl with cooking spray and drop in the dough, turning it over to coat it all in the oil.
-Cover with cling film or a cloth and leave it somewhere warm to rise to double its size for about an hour.
+Cover with cling film or a cloth.
+Leave it somewhere warm to rise to double its size for about an hour.
 I use my oven on a 40 degree defrost setting which is a bit quicker.

 - Heat your oven to 200 and bring a large saucepan of water to a gentle simmer before adding the baking soda.

-- Split the dough into quarters and then the first quarter into 12, leaving the rest covered to stop it drying out.
+- Split the dough into quarters and then the first quarter into 12.
+Leave the rest covered to stop it drying out.

 - Roll each lump into a finger shape, slightly thinner at one end and pinched to create knuckles.
 I made an indent with the end of a knife to help position the almond nails later.

-- Put the first 12 into the simmering water for 1 minute and then remove with a slotted spoon to a greased baking tray.
+- Put the first 12 into the simmering water for 1 minute.
+Then remove with a slotted spoon to a greased baking tray.

 - Add the coloured almond nails, brush with egg and sprinkle a little salt on the top if you like.
 You can score a couple of lines on the knuckles with a knife if you’re going for real authenticity.